HadrienG2/code-that-counts/src/multithreading-pool.md

-Thus, they require a very well-controlled execution environment where you can confidently assert that CPU cores are not oversubscribed for extended periods of time, and as a result are only relevant for specialized use cases, with no place in general-purpose applications.
+Thus, they require a very well-controlled execution environment where you can confidently assert that CPU cores are not oversubscribed for extended periods of time.
+As a result, they are only relevant for specialized use cases, not general-purpose applications.
 However, "specialized use case" is basically the leitmotiv of this book, so obviously I can and will provide the right environment guarantees for the sake of reaping those nice little spinlock perf profits.